cpske/ISP/code-review/index.md

 ## Code Review versus Testing

-Studies have found that code reviews find 60-70% of *latent defects*, versus 30-40% discovery rate for testing.
-There is some disagreement as to whether formal code inspection finds more defects than informal reviews.
+Studies show hat code reviews find 60-70% of *latent defects*, versus 30-40% discovery rate for testing.
+A *Latent defect* is an error in the code that has not yet resulted in a mis-function of the program because the conditions (inputs, environment, state of the software, etc.) to activate the defect haven't occurred.

+Imagine a car with self-driving software with this error: if the car comes to a red light and there is a truck with a big green ball painted on a yellow background, then the software thinks it's a green light and goes through the intersection.
+This defect doesn't cause the car to misbehave until those conditions actually occur.
+So it's *latent*.

 Testing often discovers coding errors and deviations from the specification, whereas code review uncovers more problems related to maintainability or failure to meet requirements.